fpt-corp/ai-studio/tutorials/healthcare-and-food-chatbot-english-data-version/README.md

 ## 2. Synthetic Data Generation with gpt-4o-mini

-To create a **rich conversational dataset**, we use GPT-4o-mini as a teacher model to produce dialogues around foods using food description of the previos stage, focusing on:
+To create a **rich conversational dataset**, we use GPT-4o-mini as a teacher model to produce dialogues around foods using food description of the previous stage, focusing on:
 * **Healthcare & Nutrition**: calorie info, balanced diet, ingredient substitutions
 * **Interactive Q&A**: questions about diet, allergies, health benefits